CBD Isolate vs Full Spectrum vs Broad Spectrum

 What are Cannabinoids?

-Cannabinoids refer to any chemical substance that combines with Cannabinoid receptors found in the body and brain.
+Cannabinoids are any chemical substance that combines with cannabinoid receptors found in the body and brain.
 This applies to any substance, no matter its structure or origin.

-The most common cannabinoids are those found in the Cannabis Sativa plant that majorly produces two main cannabinoids, cannabidiol (CBD) and tetrahydrocannabinol (THC).
+The most common cannabinoids are those found in the Cannabis Sativa plant, which majorly produces two main cannabinoids, cannabidiol (CBD) and tetrahydrocannabinol (THC).

 There are 113 different cannabinoids found in the cannabis plant.
-Each of those cannabinoids falls under five main classes of cannabinoids; those classes are CBD, THC, CBN, CBG, and CBC.
+Each of those cannabinoids falls under five main classes of cannabinoids: CBD, THC, CBN, CBG, and CBC.

 What does each Cannabinoid do for the human body?

-Generally, with the feelings of comfort and calm.
-Adversely when taken in large doses, it will temporarily cause an increase in appetite, memory loss, and it may also cause one to get high or to hallucinations.
+The effects of THC consist of increased comfort and calm.
+Adversely when taken in large doses, it will temporarily cause increased appetite, memory loss, and possible hallucinations.